Testing collapse models with Bose-Einstein-Condensate interferometry: Introduction

-The most macroscopic matter-wave experiments to date (thin solid lines) are still many orders of magnitude away.
+Accessing this regime with a \textit{quantum} experiment could refute the CSL hypothesis, especially since non-classical CSL tests are robust against the aforementioned model extensions \cite{adler2007collapse,adler2008collapse,smirne2015dissipative}.
+However, the most macroscopic matter-wave experiments to date (thin solid lines) are still many orders of magnitude away.
 A purpose-built space mission would have to demonstrate interference of a $10^9\,$u microparticle over more than $100$ seconds \cite{kaltenbaek2012macroscopic,kaltenbaek2016macroscopic}, a challenging endeavour.
-The state-of-the-art CSL bounds are obtained from classical noise measurements on optomechanical sensors probing the CSL-induced heating (thick solid lines) \cite{carlesso2016experimental,carlesso2018non,vinante2020challenging}, but they are most sensitive to CSL at greater length scales.
+The state-of-the-art CSL bounds are obtained from classical noise measurements on optomechanical sensors probing the CSL-induced heating (thick solid lines) \cite{carlesso2016experimental,carlesso2018non,vinante2020challenging}, which are most sensitive to CSL at larger length scales, and from searches for anomalous x-ray emission \cite{Arnquist2022Search}, which are most sensitive at shorter $r_C$.

-Here we show that two-mode interference with Bose-Einstein condensed atoms can probe the critical CSL parameter regime with a few ten thousand atoms in less than a second of interference time and a few thousand repetitions.
-Our proposed scheme is based on sampling the atom count distribution in the output ports of the interferometer rather than determining a mean interference visibility upon varying the phase.
-Surprisingly, CSL can induce a broadening of the distribution that scales with the square of the atom number in the case of interacting atoms and overlapping modes.
-Even less demanding setups can readily improve the best current bounds.
-We first consider a standard Mach-Zehnder interferometer (MZI) operating a dilute, phase-squeezed BEC, and then a single-well interferomter (SWI) with controllable atom interactions.
-To demonstrate the feasibility of both schemes we estimate the measurement effort by means of the Cramer-Rao bound.

-\emph{MZI with dilute BEC.}--We start with the standard Mach-Zehnder interferometer setting where a BEC with $N$ atoms of mass $m$ is coherently split into two spatially separate arms and recombined after an effective interrogation time $t$ at a second beam splitter.
-The recombination maps the interferometric phase $\varphi$ to a population imbalance $n$ between the two output ports.
-Experimental realizations include double-well trapping of condensates on a chip \cite{Schmiedmayer2013}, atoms suspended in optical standing-wave antinodes \cite{xu2019probing}, and free-falling momentum-split condensates \cite{asenbaum2017phase}.
+We instead consider collective spin states in a standard Mach-Zehnder interferometer (MZI) setting where a Bose-Einstein-Condensate (BEC) with $N$ atoms of mass $m$ is coherently split into two spatially separate arms and recombined after an effective interrogation time $t$ at a second beam splitter.
+Experimental realizations include double-well trapping of condensates on a chip \cite{Berrada2013}, atoms suspended in optical standing-wave antinodes \cite{xu2019probing}, and free-falling momentum-split condensates \cite{asenbaum2017phase}.